-- (1) Unless noted otherwise, the address for each holder listed in this table is 301 Commerce Street, Suite 3300, Fort Worth, Texas. - (2) GP LLC, which directly holds 16,949 shares of Class A common stock, is the sole member of TPG Group Advisors (Cayman), LLC ("Advisors LLC") and the managing member of TPG Group Holdings (SBS) Advisors, LLC ("SBS Advisors").
+- (1) Unless noted otherwise, the address for each holder listed in this table is 301 Commerce Street, Suite 3300, Fort Worth, Texas. - (2) GP LLC, which directly holds 16,949 Class A Shares, is the sole member of TPG Group Advisors (Cayman), LLC ("Advisors LLC") and the managing member of TPG Group Holdings (SBS) Advisors, LLC ("SBS Advisors").
 Advisors LLC is the sole shareholder of TPG Group Advisors (Cayman), Inc. ("Advisors Inc."), which is the general partner of TPG Partner Holdings and the managing member of TPG New Holdings, LLC ("New Holdings").
-TPG Partner Holdings is a member of New Holdings, which is the sole limited partner of TPG Group Holdings, whose general partner is SBS Advisors and which holds 33,898 shares of Class A common stock and 228,652,641 shares of Class B common stock on behalf of its limited partners.
+TPG Partner Holdings is a member of New Holdings, which is the sole limited partner of TPG Group Holdings, whose general partner is SBS Advisors and which holds 33,898 Class A Shares and 229,652,641 Class B shares on behalf of its limited partners.
 All of the directors and executive officers listed in this table other than our independent directors are limited partners of TPG Partner Holdings, and as such are indirect limited partners of TPG Group Holdings.
-GP LLC is owned by entities owned by each of Messrs.
+GP LLC is owned by eath of Messrs.
+Bonderman, Coulter and Winkelried.
+Each of GP LLC, Advisors LLC, SBS Advisors, Advisors Inc., TPG Partner Holdings, TPG Group Holdings and Messrs.
 Bonderman, Coulter and Winkelried expressly disclaims beneficial ownership of these securities, except to the extent of any pecuniary interest therein.
 Messrs.
-Bonderman, Coulter and Winkelried share beneficial ownership of the shares beneficially owned by GP LLC, and the shares reported as beneficially owned by each of them individually in this table include such shares. - (3) Pursuant to Amendment No. 1 to Schedule 13G filed on February 10, 2023, the amount reported consists of 5,679,369 shares of Class A common stock beneficially owned, as of February 10, 2023, by GIC Private Limited and the other reporting persons named therein.
-The principal address of GIC Private Limited is 168 Robinson Road, #37-01 Capital Tower, Singapore 068912. - (4) Pursuant to Schedule 13G filed on February 9, 2023, the amount reported consists of 5,383,318 shares of Class A common stock beneficially owned, as of February 9, 2023, by The Vanguard Group.
-The principal address of The Vanguard Group is 100 Vanguard Boulevard, Malvern, Pennsylvania, 19355. - (5) Pursuant to Amendment No. 1 to Schedule 13G filed on February 8, 2023, the amount reported consists of 5,220,258 shares of Class A common stock beneficially owned, as of February 8, 2023, by Temasek Holdings (Private) Limited ("Temasek") and the other reporting persons named therein.
+Bonderman, Coulter and Winkelried share beneficial ownership of these securities, except to the extent of any pecuniary interest therein individually in this table include such shares. - (3) Pursuant to Amendment No. 1 to Schedule 13G filed on February 10, 2023, the amount reported consists of 5,679,369 Class A Shares beneficially owned, as of February 10, 2023, by GIC Private Limited and the other reporting persons named therein.
+The principal address of GIC Private Limited is 168 Robinson Road, #37-01 Capital Tower, Singapore 068912. - (4) Pursuant to Schedule 13G filed on February 9, 2023, the amount reported consists of 5,383,318 Class A Shares beneficially owned, as of February 9, 2023, by The Vanguard Group.
+The principal address of The Vanguard Group is 100 Vanguard Boulevard, Malvern, Pennsylvania, 19355. - (5) Pursuant to Amendment No. 1 to Schedule 13G filed on February 8, 2023, the amount reported consists of 5,220,258 Class A Shares beneficially owned, as of February 8, 2023, by Temasek Holdings (Private) Limited ("Temasek") and the other reporting persons named therein.
 The shares owned by Temasek as a parent holding company are directly owned by V-Sciences Investments Pte Ltd ("V-Sciences"), which is a wholly owned subsidiary of Temasek Life Sciences Private Limited ("TLS"), which is a wholly owned subsidiary of Fullerton Management Pte Ltd ("FMPL"), which is a wholly owned subsidiary of Temasek.
 Each of TLS, FMPL and Temasek may be deemed to beneficially own the shares held by V-Sciences.
 The principal address of Temasek is 60B Orchard Road, #06-18 Tower 2, The Atrium@Orchard, Singapore 238891.